What are the top ten carriers of infection agents?

 High School Nurse

 Your child has the Flu...now what?
 Click here for information on how to care for you child with the flu.
 ALWAYS remember that if your child has the flu keep them home until they are fever free WITHOUT medications for 24 hours.
 This will help prevent the spread of the flu.
+Being fever free for 24 hours WITHOUT medication is not only SCHOOL POLICY, it is also a recommendation from the CDC and your PHYSICIAN.

 Having trouble getting your EpiPen.
 Click the link for information on the shortage: Extended use dates to assist with EpiPen intermittent supply interruptions